iszege/isbep-experiment-interface/README.md

 Voice recognition requires a microphone and currently uses Window's Speech dll.

 Gesture detection requires a webcam and may take a few seconds to initialize.
-As it is performed its own process, do not forget to manually end it (by default, `escape` is bound to this).
+As it is performed in its own process, do not forget to manually end it (by default, `escape` is bound to this).

 ## Inactive and Archived
 Following the end of the ISBEP project, this repository has been archived.